WSA93/InvoiceGenerator/README.md

 # Invoice Generator
-It is a desktop based invoice generator program developed for logistics business.
+It is a desktop based invoice generator program developed for logistics business

 The invoice is consist of current date, invoice number, billing period and route name.